Moran's I

 1 spatial field of view present: P5CRC.008um

-Now we can actually calculate Moran’s I with FindSpatiallyVariableFeatures() and set the selection.method = "moransi".
-We are additionally going to specify that we want to evaluate Moran’s I on the top 50 highly variable genes.
+We can now calculate Moran’s \(I\) with the FindSpatiallyVariableFeatures() function and set the selection.method = "moransi".
+We are additionally going to specify that we want to evaluate Moran’s \(I\) on the top 50 highly variable genes.
 A gene that is spatially variable is likely to also be highly variable because ultimately we are assessing changes in gene expression across different populations.
 We take the top 50 to reduce the number of calculations that take place (so we can reasonably run this on a laptop).
+Ideally you would run this on the full set of highly variable genes.

 This step may take a few minutes to run.